 EHEIM Classic Details:

-- Pump head has a fixed Permo-elastic silicon sealing ring fixed to allow for easy and safe closing after cleaning
+- The pump head has a fixed Permo-elastic silicon sealing ring fixed to allow for easy and safe closing after cleaning

-- Can be equipped with either sponges and/or loose filter media.
+- It can be equipped with either sponge and/or loose filter media.

-- Comes with a spray bar, inlet pipe, hose as well as complete filter media and valves.
+- It comes with a spray bar, inlet pipe, hose, as well as complete filter media and valves.

 The compact size allows for easy storage keeping it out of sight and out of mind.

 Penn-Plax started in 1956 in a Brooklyn pet shop owned by a husband and wife.
-Since then Penn-Plax continues to be a leader selling their Cascade canister filters in over 4000 stores in the U.S and in over 44 countries world-wide.
+Since then, Penn-Plax continues to be a leader selling its Cascade in over 4000 stores in the U.S and in over 44 countries worldwide.

-Penn-Plax has many different models of canister filters available but the most popular models are the Cascade 1000 canister filter and the Cascade 700 canister filter.
+Penn-Plax has many different models available, but the most popular models are the Cascade 1000 and the Cascade 700.

-The Cascade 1000 canister filter can handle aquariums up to 100 gallons and the Cascade 700 canister filter can handle up to 65 gallons.
+The Cascade 1000 can handle aquariums up to 100 gallons, and the Cascade 700 canister filter can handle up to 65 gallons.

-Altogether the penn-plax Cascade canister filter series can provide you with heavy-duty filtration from 30-200 gallon aquariums.
+Altogether the Penn-Plax Cascade series can provide you with heavy-duty filtration from 30-200 gallon aquariums.

-Cascade filters are made of high quality materials and provide superior filtration.
-The Cascade 1000 for example can move more than 265 gallons or water per hour, providing you with ultimate filtration at an affordable price.
+Cascade filters are made of high-quality materials and provide superior filtration.
+The Cascade 1000, for example, can move more than 265 gallons of water per hour, providing you with ultimate filtration at an affordable price.